GrizzlikovOleg/Netology/tasks_terraform/01/README.md

 ```

 **Дока**:
-keep_locally (Optional) - If set to true, the image will not be removed from the local Docker daemon when the resource is destroyed.
-Default is false.
+[keep_locally](https://registry.terraform.io/providers/kreuzwerker/docker/latest/docs/resources/image.html#keep_locally-1) (Boolean) If true, then the Docker image won't be deleted on destroy operation.
+If this is false, it will delete the image from the docker local storage on destroy operation.